allebb/conductor/README.md

 * MySQL/MariaDB
 * Redis
-* SupervisorD
+* Supervisor
 * Additional PHP versions for hosted applications

-If you choose not to install MySQL/MariaDB locally, Conductor records this in ``/etc/conductor.conf`` and will not ask database provisioning questions when creating or deleting applications.
+If you choose not to install MySQL/MariaDB locally, Conductor will not ask database provisioning questions when creating or deleting applications.

 Optional post-install hardening: